Offirmo/offirmo-monorepo/stack--2022/3-advanced--multi/soft-execution-context/README.md

 ## Introduction

-Note: "Soft Execution Context" is abbreviated SEC everywhere.
+Note: "Soft Execution Context" is abbreviated SXC everywhere.

 Objectives:
 * isomorphic, for node and browser